 - Can handle rejection and failure, and don’t take anything personally.

 - Have a knack for storytelling,

 - Are optimistic about your sales results.

 If you’re a natural-born sales talent, or you’re interested in marketing and sales, it can sometimes feel like you’re doomed to a life in the boardroom.
 But new sales positions are all about being dynamic and flexible.
-If you have the talent, and the patience to keep expanding your skillset, there are plenty of great, high-paying sales jobs with easily-transferable skills just waiting to help you boost your career or your business.
+If you have the talent, and the patience to keep expanding your skill set, there are plenty of great, high-paying sales jobs with ease -transferable skills just waiting to help you boost your career or your business.

 If you’re looking for the next big move in your career, these tips should help you get started for a successful career in sales.